 This course provides a fundamental basis for many careers and life experiences as individuals, families and community members.
+It involves the production of an Independent Research Project which is a mandatory requirement of the course.

-Students investigate topics such as: resource management, individuals and groups, families and communities, groups in context, research methodology, parenting and caring, family and societal interactions, social impact of technology, individuals and work.
-Community and Family Studies also involves the production of an Independent Research Project which is a mandatory component of the course and requires students to investigate an issue they are interested in or can personally relate to.
+It includes topics such as: resource management, individuals and groups, families and communities, groups in context, research methodology, parenting and caring, family and societal interactions, social impact of technology, individuals and work.

 Students wanting to gain knowledge and skills in a wide scope of topic areas relating to the individual, family and groups within the community.
+Students interested in careers noted in the next section.

 This course provides the basis for further study in a diverse range of areas.

-Career options include: Nursing, Social Worker, Welfare, Community Worker, Special Needs Coordinator, Aged Group Welfare, Paramedic, Health Worker and Occupational Therapy.
+Career options include: Nursing, Social Worker, Welfare, Community Worker, Special Needs Coordinator, Aged Group Welfare, Occupational Therapy, teacher and Health Worker.